Getting started - Writing to your MP

 What do you do if they don’t support?

 Unfortunately, it’s more likely your MP won’t support the Bill to begin with.
 This can feel disappointing, but it is also unsurprising.
 If most MPs supported our Bill from the get-go, there wouldn’t have been a need for our campaign in the first place!
 So it’s important not to get disheartened.
 Letters and emails to MPs are the backbone of our campaign.
 Even if you feel as though you’ve been given the brush-off, every time an MP hears about the Bill from a constituent, it becomes more likely they’ll look seriously at the issues and discuss them with parliamentary colleagues.
 So you have made a key contribution in raising awareness.
 And, more importantly, you’ve begun a conversation.
 You now have a couple of options – you can do either or both.

 You can get back to your MP and respond to specific points they’ve raised as to why they can’t support the Bill.
 First check this webpage to see whether you’ve received one of the standard template replies we are seeing from Conservative and Labour MPs.
 The page also includes some pointers on how to respond.
 The main thing to remember though is that it’s more important to stay engaged and keep up the pressure on your MP than to craft perfectly constructed counter-arguments to every one of their points.

 The second option is reach out to other constituents and start to build pressure on your MP together.
 For more on that, go to the next section on Reach out to others.

 - List of MPs supporting the CEE Bill

 - Parliamentary webpage on contacting your MP

-- Standard template responses about the CEE Bill from Labour and Conservative MPs, including advice on how to respond
+- Standard template responses about the CEE Bill from Labour and Conservative MPs

-- Frequently asked questions about the Bill LINK
+- Frequently asked questions about the Bill and parliament